Mission

 Understand the concept that drives everything.

 Why a holding structure?
-Why build and own rather than consult?
-What is the logic that unifies all four products?
+Why operate the products we build?
+What is the logic that unifies all seven products?